Tutorial: Build a business case or assess servers using an imported CSV file

 To verify that the servers appear in the Azure portal after discovery:

 - Open the Azure Migrate dashboard.

-- On the Azure Migrate - Servers > Azure Migrate: Server Assessment page, select the icon that displays the count for Discovered servers.
+- On the Azure Migrate - Servers > Azure Migrate: Discovery and assessment page, select the icon that displays the count for Discovered servers.

 - Select the Import based tab.

 Operating system names provided in the CSV must contain and match.
 If they don't, you won't be able to assess them.